DougAnderson444/shake-multihash/README.md

 println!("{:?}", mhash);
 ```

-## Custom Lengths Usage
+## Custom Length Usage

 Since Shake digest is designed to be of any arbitrary length, this library uses a macro to generate the multihash code for each length.

-It uses a default length of 48 bytes, but you can change it to whatever by modifying the custom length in the macro:
+It uses a default length of 48 bytes, but you can change it to whatever by modifying the custom length in the macro.

+The example below shows how to use a custom length of 42 bytes.

 ```rust
 use multihash::MultihashDigest;